Findy-WID/SliqPay/README.md

 # SliqPay 💸

-**SliqPay** is a modern trendy fintech MVP for seamless bill payments — starting with airtime, data, electricity, and cable TV.
+**SliqPay** is a modern trendy fintech MVP for wallet, exchange rates, and basic payments UX.

 ---